 - Adjustments during financial year’s end

-Now that you know about quick books journal entry and its importance for businesses, let’s explore how to make a journal entry in QuickBooks Online, Desktop, and Mac.
+Now that you know about quick books journal entry and its importance for businesses, let’s explore how to make a journal entry in QuickBooks, Desktop, and Mac.

 - Note that QuickBooks online software doesn’t allow multi-currency within a single journal entry.
 This means that each currency has its own entry in the QuickBooks online.